 Diane Katz

-Diane Katz, who has analyzed and written on public policy issues for more than two decades, is a research fellow in regulatory policy at The Heritage Foundation.
+Diane Katz, who analyzed and wrote on public policy issues for more than two decades, was a research fellow in regulatory policy at The Heritage Foundation.

 A veteran journalist and policy analyst from Detroit, Katz joined Heritage’s Thomas A. Roe Institute for Economic Policy Studies in August 2010.